Page loading ... Please wait.

 Printer Friendly Page

-Pastry cream is a rich, thick custard made from a mixture of milk, eggs, sugar, flour and cornstarch (corn flour).
-Vanilla beans, liqueurs, chocolate, coffee and fruit purees are some complementary flavorings that can be added.
-If a lighter pastry cream is desired, whipped cream can be folded into the pastry cream once it has thickened and cooled.
+Pastry cream, also called Creme Patissiere, is a rich, thick and creamy custard made from a mixture of milk, eggs, sugar, flour and cornstarch (corn flour).
+Vanilla, liqueurs, chocolate, coffee and fruit purees are some complementary flavorings that can be added to the cream.
+If a lighter pastry cream is desired, a little whipped cream can be folded into the pastry cream once it has thickened and cooled.

 Pastry cream is classified as a filling.
-It has a wonderfully smooth and creamy texture that is a staple in pastry kitchens.
+It has a smooth and creamy texture that is a staple in pastry kitchens.
 It is used to fill all sorts of cakes, tarts, cream puffs, eclairs, Napoleons, and other pastries.
-A pastry cream is cooked on the stove and must be stirred constantly to ensure that it does not curdle, resulting in small pieces of cooked egg in the cream.
+A pastry cream is similar to a custard in that it is cooked on the stove and must be stirred constantly to ensure that it does not curdle, resulting in small pieces of cooked egg in the cream.
 Once made, it is best to immediately cover the surface of the cream with plastic wrap as this will prevent a skin from forming on the top of the cream.
 If not using right away refrigerate until needed, up to 3 days.
-Before using, bring to room temperature and stir to get rid of any lumps that may have formed.
+Before using, bring to room temperature and stir or whisk to get rid of any lumps that may have formed.

-Pastry Cream: In a medium-sized stainless steel bowl, mix the sugar and egg yolks together with a wooden spoon.
-(Never let the mixture sit too long or you will get pieces of egg forming.)
-Sift the flour and cornstarch together and then add to the egg mixture, mixing until you get a smooth paste.
-Set aside.
+Pastry Cream: In a medium-sized heatproof bowl, mix the sugar and egg yolks together.
+(Don't let the mixture sit too long or you will get pieces of egg forming.)
+Sift the flour and cornstarch (corn flour) together and then add to the egg mixture, mixing until you get a smooth paste.

 Pastry Cream Recipe: